semantic-web-company/ptlm_wsid/README.md

     python -m nltk.downloader punkt stopwords averaged_perceptron_tagger wordnet
     ```

 2. You need to point to the language model that you would like to use.
-For this populate the value in `.env`.
+The value is read from the environment variable `BERT_MODEL`.
 By default `bert-base-multilingual-uncased` is used.

 ### Installing